MoonDusk1996/ai-discord-bot/README.md

 ## 📝About

-Mary Jane is a bot for discord with the simple objective of simulating a chat conversation with a real person, in addition to bringing some features that make it extremely powerful and useful in some everyday situations.
-With her you can: chat, ask questions, express your feelings and much more, your creativity is the limit.
+Mary Jane is a bot for Discord with the simple objective of simulating a chat conversation with a real person, in addition to bringing some features that make it extremely powerful and useful in everyday situations.
+With her, you can chat, ask questions, express your feelings, and much more.
+Your creativity is the limit.

 ## 💾Installation

-You can add Mary Jane to your discord server by accessing the link [Mary Jane bot - invite guild](https://discord.com/api/oauth2/authorize?client_id=990769238841118740&permissions=0&redirect_uri=https%3A%2F%2Fmary-jane-website.vercel.app%2Fapi%2Fauth%2Fcallback%2Fdiscord&response_type=code&scope=applications.commands%20identify%20bot) or jon on the [Mary Jane bot - official server](https://discord.com/invite/AGfxJKmbKf) and interacting with her through the commands.
+You can add Mary Jane to your discord server by accessing the link [Mary Jane bot - invite guild](https://discord.com/api/oauth2/authorize?client_id=990769238841118740&permissions=0&redirect_uri=https%3A%2F%2Fmary-jane-website.vercel.app%2Fapi%2Fauth%2Fcallback%2Fdiscord&response_type=code&scope=applications.commands%20identify%20bot) or joining the [Mary Jane bot - official server](https://discord.com/invite/AGfxJKmbKf) and interacting with her through commands.

 ## 💻Commands